hauke96/qgis-outdoor-map/README.md

 ## Start
 To start everything using docker, do the following:

 1. Download a PBF-file (e.g. from geofabrik) of the area you want to work on.
-Downloading large areas just make things small, so download only the stuff you need.
+Downloading large areas just make things slow, so download only the stuff you need.
 2. Execute the following command within this folder: `docker-compose up --build`.
 This starts the docker container with an empty postgres database and postgis plugin.
 3. Fill the database with `init.sh your-data.pbf`

 That's it, your database is filled and you can now start QGIS (e.g. double-click on the `map.qgz` file).

+## Update data

+1. Download latest PBF file
+2. Import into existing (filled or empty) database with `init.sh your-data.pbf`

+This also works while QGIS is running.

 # Style guideline